Welcome to another installment of natural hair tips! Today we’ll cover a topic that every person with hair on their heads has faced: split ends.

 - Use protective or low-maintenance styles, especially in the winter, to protect your ends.

 - Use hair products that are free of toxic and drying chemicals.
+(Find out which ingredients to avoid in hair products.)
 These chemicals can damage and weaken your hair over time.
-We recommend NaturAll Club’s all-natural products, especially our Avocado Shampoo and Conditioner for wash day!
+We recommend NaturAll Club’s all-natural products, especially our Avocado Kiwi Line which comes with shampoo, conditioner, and everything you need for wash day!

-We hope these tips were helpful!
+We hope this guide was helpful!
 Let us know in the comments what step you will be taking to prevent split ends in the future!